econ-ark/Pandemic/README.md

 # Pandemic-ConsumptionResponse

-This repository represents a complete software archive for the paper "Modeling the Consumption Response to the CARES Act" by Carroll, Crawley, Slacalek, and White (2020).
-This README file provides instructions for running our code on your own computer, as well as adjusting the para- meters of the model to produce alternate versions of the figures in the paper.
+This repository is a complete software archive for the paper "Modeling the Consumption Response to the CARES Act" by Carroll, Crawley, Slacalek, and White (2020).
+This README file provides instructions for running our code on your own computer, as well as adjusting the parameters of the model to produce alternate versions of the figures in the paper.

 ## REPRODUCTION INSTRUCTIONS